Zsolt Semjén

-Zsolt Semjén (/hu/; born 8 August 1962) is a Hungarian politician.
-He was a member of Parliament between 1994 and 1998 and was reelected in 2002.
+Zsolt Semjén (Note: /hu/) (born 8 August 1962) is a Hungarian politician.
+He was a member of Parliament from 1994 to 1998 and from 2002 to 2026.
 Since 2003, he has been the chairman of the Christian Democratic People's Party.
-Minister without portfolio and Deputy Prime Minister in the second, third, fourth and fifth cabinet of Prime Minister Viktor Orbán.
+Between 2022 and 2026, he has been Minister without portfolio and Deputy Prime Minister in the second, third, fourth and fifth cabinets of Prime Minister Viktor Orbán.
 Semjén became the leader of the Christian Democratic People's Party (KDNP) in 2003 and formed a coalition with Fidesz in 2005.

 Studies

 After high school Semjén worked in the first half of the 1980s in industrial companies.
 He studied theology at the Pázmány Péter Catholic University and received a degree in sociology.
 After that he attended Eötvös Loránd University in Budapest.
 In the second half of the 90s, he had his theology laureatus degree converted to a doctorate in religious studies, and was given an honorary assistant professorship at the university.
 In 2014, he obtained an MA degree in wildlife management from the Faculty of Forestry Engineering of the University of West Hungary.